-This page contains miscellaneous resources for ILL practitioners.
+This page contains additional, miscellaneous resources for ILL practitioners.
 If there is something you would like to see included, please contact Kelsey!

 This links to the audio recording of a 2018 OCLC Conference presentation called "Tips & Tricks for Handling Difficult Requests," given by Tina Baich, Lapis David Cohen, and Melissa Jackson.
 They discussed various strategies for filling challenging ILL requests, such as using MARC records, and shared resources for translating citations, figuring out truncated journal titles, and tapping into open access.